adikabintang/kolor-di-dinding/os/troubleshooting_guide.md

 - `n zombie`

-Number of zombie process.
-Kill zombie process with `kill -s SIGCHLD pid`.
 They actually do not slow things down, but they can take the available PID number available.
+The main process that creates this zombie is the real problem.
+It might be buggy.
+To see who is the parent of this zombie, see the process tree by running `pstree -p -s $ZOMBIE_PID`.

 - `%Cpu(s):  5.0 us,  2.3 sy,  0.0 ni, 90.7 id,  0.8 wa,  0.7 hi,  0.4 si,  0.0 st`